 If you find a wild animal which you think needs care, please call (360) 378-5000.
 A member of staff is on call 24 hours a day.
 We will give you advice on what to do, and if necessary, how to get the animal to us.
 In some cases where the animal is badly hurt or difficult to handle, we will try to send a trained person out to help.

 A Staff person is on call 24 hours a day.
-If you call our number after hours, you will receive a message telling you the pager number of the staff person on call that night.
-When you call the pager you will be asked to punch in your phone number so the rehabilitator can call you back as soon as possible.
+If have a wild animal in urgent need of care and you call our number after hours, you will receive a message telling you the emergency cell phone number to reach the on-call staff person.
+If they don’t answer, please leave a message so we can get back in touch as soon as possible.

 (2) Treatment & Care

 When an animal reaches Wolf Hollow it is carefully examined to determine what the problem is and what treatment is required.
-Some patients are relatively healthy youngsters which have been orphaned or separated from their parents.
-These animals need the correct diet and care until they are old enough and have the skills necessary to survive on their own.
+Some patients are relatively healthy youngsters that have been orphaned or separated from their parents.
+These animals need the correct diet and care until they are old enough, and have the necessary skills to survive on their own.

 Other patients are adult animals that are sick or have injuries such as a broken leg or wing, head trauma, or wounds.
 Many are very weak and thin and they are often suffering from severe infections.
 Their initial treatment may include medication, dressing wounds, or occasionally surgery.